calref/cboe/README.md

 If you are using the Visual Studio toolset, we recommend installing [vcpkg](https://github.com/Microsoft/vcpkg) to manage these dependencies.

 Use the following command to install the required dependencies.
+Note: You must call it from one of the Visual Studio project directories, `cboe/proj/vs2013` or `cboe/proj/vs2017`.

 For 32-bit builds: